Yoga for Flexibility: 9 Best Yoga Poses to Become More Flexible

 5. Lift your left arm up to the ceiling and open your chest to the left side.

 6. Take your gaze up to your left fingertips.

-7. If you want a quad stretch, bend your left knee and take your left heel toward your glutes.
+7. If you want a quad stretch/balance challenge, bend your left knee and take your left heel toward your glutes.
 Release your left hand and reach behind you to grab your left foot.

 8. After around five breaths, try the other side.

 Squatting was once quite a natural way to sit but most of us have lost the habit and, with it, the ease.
 If your heels come up a lot, take a rolled or folded blanket underneath them.
 You can also place a block under your seat for additional support if this squat is very intense for you.

 1. Come to stand at the front of your mat with your feet about 12 inches apart.

 2. Turn your toes out and bend your knees to assume a deep squatting position.

 3. Bring your elbows to the insides of your knees and take your hands into Anjali Mudra at your heart.
 Use your elbows to gently push the knees apart.

 Half Lord of the Fishes Pose (Ardha Matsyendrasana)